mistryvishal1012/data-analytics-app/README.md

 ## Objective
-# Develop a Python-based data analytics application and implement a complete CI/CD pipeline using Docker, Minikube, Jenkins, and other tools.
+### Develop a Python-based data analytics application and implement a complete CI/CD pipeline using Docker, Minikube, Jenkins, and other tools.
 The pipeline will automate the building, testing, deploying, and monitoring processes.

-# Technologies Used
-Version Control: GitHub
-Containerization: Docker
-Orchestration: Minikube (Kubernetes)
-Operating System: Ubuntu
-CI/CD Tool: Jenkins
-Build Tool: Maven (optional)
-Testing Tools: Pytest, Selenium (if using a web interface) Configuration Management: Ansible or Chef
-Monitoring: AWS CloudWatch

 # Prerequisites
 Basic understanding of Python programming.